-Part of this muffler’s warmth comes from using a thicker, worsted weight yarn, and it’s lacy texture actually helps trap warm air, keeping you comfortable and looking cute at the same time.
+Part of this crochet pattern’s warmth comes from using a thicker, worsted weight yarn, and its lacy texture actually helps trap warm air, keeping you comfortable and looking cute at the same time.
 Win-win!

 The details on this beautiful Victorian style neck warmer start at the back with the flower (the name of this cowl is actually inspired by a variety of peony!), then the sides are added one at a time.
 It is possible to make this longer if you wish, and I’ve included notes on how to do that, below.